Eggs

 When a hen feels stressed, she’ll decrease or stop egg production until she feels better.
 Multiple issues can cause stress:

-Once the hen resumes her egg production, the formation of fairy eggs is possible, but it’ll only be temporary, so don’t worry.
+Once the hen resumes egg production, fairy eggs may form, but this will only be temporary, so don’t worry.

 Wonky Reproductive System